-- 1. Pedagogical subject knowledge.
+- Pedagogical subject knowledge.
 The most effective teachers have a deep knowledge of the subjects they teach and the assessment requirements outlined by the relevant exam boards; when a teacher's knowledge falls below a certain level it is a significant impediment to pupils' learning.
-But as well as having a strong understanding of the material being taught, teachers must also understand the ways pupils think about the content; be able to evaluate the thinking behind students' own methods; and, identify pupils' common misconceptions. - 2.
-Quality of instruction.
+But as well as having a strong understanding of the material being taught, teachers must also understand the ways pupils think about the content; be able to evaluate the thinking behind students' own methods; and, identify pupils' common misconceptions. - Quality of instruction.
 This includes elements such as effective questioning and teachers' use of assessment.
-Specific practices, such as reviewing previous learning, providing model responses for students, providing adequate time for practice to embed skills securely, and progressively introducing new learning (scaffolding) are also elements of high-quality instruction. - 3.
-Classroom climate.
+Specific practices, such as reviewing previous learning, providing model responses for students, providing adequate time for practice to embed skills securely, and progressively introducing new learning (scaffolding) are also elements of high-quality instruction. - Classroom climate.
 This covers quality of interactions between teachers and pupils, and teacher expectations; the need to create a classroom that is constantly demanding more, but still recognising pupils' self-worth.
-It also involves attributing pupil success to effort rather than ability, and valuing resilience over failure. - 4.
-Classroom management.
-This requires teacher to make efficient use of lesson time; to coordinate classroom resources and space; and to manage pupils' behaviour with clear rules that are consistently enforced, are all relevant to maximising the learning that can take place. - 5.
-Professional behaviours.
-Behaviours exhibited by teachers such as reflecting on and developing professional practice, participation in professional development, supporting colleagues, and liaising and communicating with parents is essential to ever improving practice.
+It also involves attributing pupil success to effort rather than ability, and valuing resilience over failure.